-The roadblock I was facing was that I couldn't find anything that would be removable so that we could access the panel, and something narrow enough not to cover up the light switches.
+The roadblock I was facing was that I couldn't find anything easily removable so that we could access the panel, and something narrow enough that it wouldn't obstruct the light switches.

 I had also been planning on painting the back of our side door for a while, and used some leftover paint from the girls' closet doors.

 To finish the project, I got rid of the busy yellow doormat that I'd bought in a hurry when we moved in, and replaced it with a simple seagrass mat.